A line of colourful box files on a shelf.

 5. Details of any interim measures in force, e.g. temporary restrictions on entry.

-2. Meetings will be scheduled at the discretion of the convener, bearing in mind the number and nature of any cases pending, and the necessity to avoid undue delay in processing cases.
-However, members invited to appear should normally be given at least five working days’ notice of the meeting.
+2. Meetings will be scheduled at the discretion of the Chair, bearing in mind the number and nature of any cases pending, and the necessity to avoid undue delay in processing cases.
+However, members invited to appear should normally be given at least five (5) working days’ notice of the meeting.

 3. The convener will consider requests to rearrange meetings where a member is unable to attend at the scheduled time.
 However, the Association reserves the right to proceed in a member’s absence where the reasons for the request are in the opinion of the convener inadequate, or where this would cause an unreasonable delay.